-At Action Water Sports, we carry Crest Pontoons and Barletta Pontoons.
-Both brands bring a sporty aesthetic and modern features such as USB ports, power biminis, LED lighting, and high-quality sound systems.
+At Action Water Sports, we carry Crest Pontoons, Balise, and Barletta Pontoons.
+All three brands bring a sporty aesthetic and modern features such as USB ports, power biminis, LED lighting, and high-quality sound systems.

-Both brands have both bitoons and tritoons.
+For your pontoon you have two options: a bitoon or tritoon.
 A bitoon has two aluminum tubes underneath the deck, and a tritoon has three aluminum tubes.
 Bitoons are great for inland lakes, while tritoons can handle rougher water conditions and offer water sports capabilities.
 And for those looking to host large groups or families, consider a tritoon.
 Adding a third aluminum tube will increase your boat's capacity and optimize the space on your pontoon.